-A recent study has found that while we trust our politicians to handle COVID, we don’t believe they’ll do the right thing with instances of political corruption.
+A recent study has found that we don’t believe politicians will report instances of political corruption.

 Griffith University and Transparency International Australia have released a report that explains that while we trust our politicians to handle COVID, we find the opposite to be true regarding political corruption.